corda/corda-docs/content/en/docs/cenm/1.4/quick-start.md

 * [Angel Services](angel-service.md) around the [Identity Manager](identity-manager.md), [Network Map](network-map.md),
   and Signing Services to fetch configurations from the Zone Service.
 * An [Auth Service](auth-service.md) deployment to handle user authentication and authorisation.
-* A [FARM Service](gateway-service.md) deployment to act as a gateway from the user interface (CLI) to the back-end services.
+* A [Gateway Service](gateway-service.md) deployment to act as a gateway from the user interface (CLI) to the back-end services.

 ### Prerequisites